siberiacancode/reactuse/docs/index.md

 - title: useIsomorphicLayoutEffect
   details: Hook conditionally selects either `useLayoutEffect` or `useEffect` based on the environment
   link: /functions/hooks/useIsomorphicLayoutEffect
+- title: useKeyboard
+  details: Hook that help to listen for keyboard events
+  link: /functions/hooks/useKeyboard
 - title: useKeyPress
   details: Hook that listens for key press events
   link: /functions/hooks/useKeyPress
 - title: useKeysPressed
-  details: Hook that listens for key press events
+  details: Hook for get keys that were pressed
   link: /functions/hooks/useKeysPressed
 - title: useList
   details: Hook that defines the logic when unmounting a component